Jori Finkel: Identity Theft

 After writing a New York Times article on Lynn Hershman's double life as Roberta Breitmore, Finkel organized an exhibition for the Santa Monica Museum of Art to present this work for the first time in its entirety: "Identity Theft: Lynn Hershman, Eleanor Antin, Suzy Lake: 1972-78."

 Hershman developed the Roberta Breitmore persona over several years in the 1970s, going out on the town in a particular outfit and "ultimately securing, among other things, a driver's license, an apartment, a shrink and a succession of dates."

 "Identity Theft" put the Roberta project into the larger context of feminist artworks of the 1970s by exhibiting it alongside other examples of women artists fashioning alter egos or making themselves over.
 These role-playing projects anticipated Cindy Sherman's celebrated Untitled Film Stills of 1978.

 Art in America critic Sarah Valdez said "Antin’s, Hershman’s and Lake’s challenging agenda and high-quality work make their status as lesser-known feminist pioneers bewildering."

 Curator Ali Subotnick in Artforum put "Identity Theft" on her top ten list for 2007 shows and called the projects "radical works ahead of their time and all relevant today."

 The exhibition coincided with a much larger survey of feminist art at the Museum of Contemporary Art Los Angeles, "WACK!
 Art and the Feminist Revolution."

+Artist and Mother

+Before popular podcasts on the subject, Finkel wrote and developed a documentary for PBS about artists who make motherhood a part of their work, what she called at the time "the last taboo in contemporary art."
+Directed by Joanna Sokolowski and Kate Trumbull-LaValle and written and co-produced by Finkel, "Artist and Mother" profiles four talented artist-mothers (Rebecca Campbell, Andrea Chung, Tanya Aguiniga and Kenyatta A.C.
+Hinkle) and maps out a brief history of motherhood in art from Venus figurines to medieval Mary and Child paintings to conceptual artist Mary Kelly and beyond.

+The hour-long film aired on PBS in 2018 and subsequently was screened at the Cantor Arts Center at Stanford, the California African American Museum in Los Angeles and Artspace in Sydney.
+It was nominated for an Emmy in the category of arts programming and won a L.A.
+Press Club Award for best LGBTQ/Gender reporting.